androshubh/ZealDemo/README.md

 # ZealDemo
-Created repo fro git demo in zeal
+Created repo for git demo in zeal